estafette/estafette.io/content/getting-started/disaster-recovery/_index.md

 ```

 and making sure to either pass `--set db-migrator.enable=true` to `helm upgrade` or skip overriding this value completely.
 This will let the `db-migrator` perform any schema changes that still need to happen, although with a daily backup the schema should be up to date.

+## What doesn't get restored

+When recreating your Estafette installations the Bitbucket and Github integration details will not be recovered.
+This means you will have to go through the instructions at [Github integration]({{< relref "github-integration" >}}) and/or [Bitbucket integration] again.